prosperllc/Prosper-Android-SDK/README.md

 The Prosper Borrower SDK guides the user through the process, displaying Prosper Marketplace Terms and Conditions and requiring consent and acceptance as part of the user experience.
 You can invoke the Prosper Borrower SDK when a user selects an offer by registering an intent:

 ```
+// start the Prosper SDK with this offer
 Intent prosperIntent = ProsperIntent.getUserInfoProvidedIntent(MainActivity.this, borrowerInfo, userSelectedOffer);
 startActivityForResult(prosperIntent, ProsperActivity.LOAN_APPLICATION_REQUEST);
 ```

-In the above intent, the userSelectedOffer is the LoanOfferId object, which is the loan offer your user selects from the loan offers list.
+In the above intent, the userSelectedOffer is the LoanOfferId, which is the loan offer your user selects from the loan offers list.

 #Activity result codes